Skip to content

 A refusal to cooperate in good faith or a knowing material misrepresentation may be treated as a material breach.

-Continued use after that transition period without the correct license is a breach of the applicable license terms.
+Continued use after the applicable transition period without the correct license is a breach of the applicable license terms.

 An organisation that does not qualify for the Community License may evaluate QuestPDF for up to 60 days before purchasing a paid license.